Authors of section

 Introduction

-When evaluating a patient with an eyelid laceration, there are two important determinations: first, whether the laceration is partial thickness or full thickness, and second, whether the canalicular system is involved in the injury.
+When evaluating a patient with an eyelid laceration, there are two crucial determinations: first, whether it is a partial or full-thickness laceration, especially involving the lid margin, and second, whether the lacrimal canalicular system is damaged or transected by the injury.

 Partial thickness

-In this type of injury the anterior lamellar structures of the eyelid (skin and/or orbicularis muscle) are damaged and the laceration extends to the eyelid margin.
-The key to managing this type of laceration is a realignment of the eyelid margin so there is no discontinuity in the lashes or contour deformity of the margin.
+In this type of injury, the anterior lamellar structures of the eyelid (skin and orbicularis muscle) are damaged, but the laceration usually extends to involve areas of the eyelid margins.
+The key to managing this type of laceration is a precise realignment of the eyelid margin, to include skin, muscle, and tarsal plate so there is no discontinuity in the lashes or contour deformity of the lid margin.

 Full thickness

-A full thickness laceration is defined as complete disruption of the anterior and posterior lamellar structures of the eyelid.
+A full-thickness laceration is defined as a complete disruption of the anterior and posterior lamellar structures of the eyelid.

 It is most important to determine if the canalicular system is involved.
-By definition, any laceration medial to the upper and/or lower punctae involves the canalicular system with rare exception.
+By definition, any laceration medial to the upper or lower punctae involves the canalicular system with rare exceptions.
 These injuries can be further subdivided into monocanalicular or bicanalicular injuries.
-Most monocanalicular injuries can be treated with techniques that do not require intubation of the entire lacrimal system.
-Bicanalicular lacerations will require utilizing a technique which places a stent through the entire system from the punctum to the nasolacrimal duct.
-Several systems are commercially available; the technique we show can be applied to any of these devices.
+Most monocanalicular injuries can be managed by techniques that intubate and stent that canaliculus.
+Bicanalicular lacerations will need a technique that places a stent through the entire system from the punctum to the nasolacrimal duct.
+Several commercial lacrimal intubation systems are available which provide the items necessary for a complete canalicular intubation from the punctum through the entire nasolacrimal duct, exiting in the nose.
+The technique we show can be applied utilizing any of these devices.

 Full thickness (with canalicular involvement)

-Lacerations which involve the canalicular system can damage one or both of the canaliculi.
-If both canaliculi are disrupted a bicanalicular intubation is required for treatment.
+Lacerations involving the canalicular system can damage one or both canaliculi.
+If both canaliculi are disrupted, a bicanalicular intubation is required for treatment.
 If only one of the two canaliculi is involved, only monocanalicular intubation may be sufficient for treatment.
-The circumstances where monocanalicular intubation may not be sufficient include high energy injuries or injuries with a significant avulsive component such as dog bite injuries.
+The circumstances where monocanalicular intubation may not be sufficient include high energy injuries or injuries with a significant avulsive component, such as dog bite injuries.
+If contusion injury and crushing of the non-divided canaliculus is presumed, intubation of both canaliculi is preferred to stent the non-divided canaliculus.

 Monocanalicular involvement